 2. When are people booking your hotel via your own website?

 Do you see trends in the timings when guests are making bookings?
-For example, do you see that on Monday evenings you have a significantly high number of booking?
-Why not use this information to create a special promotion or message on your website to further improve conversion (we love what Hotelchamp is doing in this space).
+For example do you see that on Monday evenings you have a significantly high number of bookings… why not use this information to create a special promotion or messaging on your website to further improve conversion.
+(We love what the startup www.hotelchamp.com is doing in this space)

 4. Analyse your stay patterns per channel